-The Psychiatry Physician Assistant Fellowship provides two, one-year training program in psychiatry; Adult Psychiatry and Child/Adolescent Psychiatry.
+The Psychiatry Physician Assistant Fellowship provides two unique and intensive training programs in psychiatry; General Adult Psychiatry and Child/Adolescent Psychiatry.
 Fellows gain experience in a variety of clinical settings with a diverse patient population.
 The program is balanced, with didactic education and training in psychopharmacology, psychotherapy, diagnosis, and management.

 The fellowship combines a structured didactic program with a comprehensive clinical experience.
 The goal is to train PAs to become proficient clinicians, educators, and leaders in clinical and academic psychiatry.
 The training is based on a core curriculum of clinical assignments, seminars, and individual supervision.
 Fellows learn psychopharmacologic and psychotherapeutic treatments for disorders throughout the life cycle.
 The didactic curriculum complements the hands-on experience and is designed to help fellows acquire a comprehensive and current base of knowledge of psychiatry.